publishpress/PublishPress-Checklists/readme.txt

 ## Pro Version: Checklists for Rank Math SEO

 With the Pro version of the PublishPress Checklists plugin, you can require that site's content meets minimum standards with the Rank Math SEO plugin.
 If the content doesn't meet those standards, you can choose to show a warning, or prevent the post from being published.
-The Checklists plugin integrates with the â€œSEO Scoreâ€ feature in Rank Math SEO.
+The Checklists plugin integrates with the “SEO Score” feature in Rank Math SEO.

 [Click here to read more about Rank Math SEO checklists](https://publishpress.com/knowledge-base/rank-math-seo-tasks/).

 ## Pro Version: Checklists for All in One SEO

 With the Pro version of the PublishPress Checklists plugin, you can require that site's content meets minimum standards with the All in One SEO plugin.
 If the content doesn't meet those standards, you can choose to show a warning, or prevent the post from being published.
-The Checklists plugin integrates with the â€œSEO Scoreâ€ and â€œSEO Headline Scoreâ€ features in All in One SEO.
+The Checklists plugin integrates with the “SEO Score” and “SEO Headline Score” features in All in One SEO.

 [Click here to read more about All in One SEO checklists](https://publishpress.com/knowledge-base/all-in-one-seo-tasks/).